 Owners of vintage and classic vehicles have particular tyre requirements.
 They will need special sizes of tyre and will want to ensure that the tyres they fit are authentic and appropriate to the age of the vehicle.
 They will often be looking for crossply tyres and classic period styling.

 Despite recent difficulties faced by the farming industry, there is still a large market for agricultural tyres.
 In rural areas, tractors, machinery, four wheel drive cars and quad bikes will all need special tyres.
 Try tapping into the market by letting local farmers and farm suppliers know that you can supply and fit the tyres they need.
-Tyre fitters who deal in agricultural tyres usually visit the farmer at his request to discuss requirements, before ordering the appropriate tyre from a wholesaler or manufacturer.
+Tyre fitters who deal in agricultural tyres usually visit at the farmer's request to discuss requirements, before ordering the appropriate tyre from a wholesaler or manufacturer.
 Agricultural tyres come in such a huge range of sizes and applications that holding them in stock is impractical.

 Civil engineering plant and machinery such as earth movers requires specialist tyres and fitting services.
 Special tyre handling equipment and skills are needed for these very large tyres, and services that are likely to be required include on-site fitting, repairs and re-seating, and re-treading.